Sustainable Roofing Options for Eco-Conscious Businesses and Homeowners

 Are Roof Shingles Sustainable?

-Roof shingles can be sustainable depending on the material they are made from and how they are manufactured.
+Roof shingles can sustainable depending on the material they are made from and how they are manufacture.
 For example, shingles made from recycled rubber or plastic reduce waste in landfills, while wood shingles from sustainably managed forests may have a lower environmental impact than other conventional materials.

 However, typical asphalt shingles are less sustainable because they generally have a shorter lifespan and are not as easily recyclable.